-A relatively underutilized law allows Courts to suspend the driver’s license privileges of child support obligors who fail to meet their obligations.
+A relatively underutilized law allows Courts to suspend the driver’s license privileges of child support obligors who fail to meet their obligations and pay child support.
 Common misconceptions about the law are that in order to suspend the license privileges there must first be a court finding of contempt against the payor and, once the payor’s license is suspended, he or she cannot drive at all (importantly, to work).

 Section 505(b) of the Illinois Marriage and Dissolution of Marriage Act (“IMDMA”) and the corresponding provisions of the Illinois Parentage Act (“IPA”) of 1984 (750 ILCS 45/15) each provide: